ndrcodes/csv-editor-ext/README.md

 Users appreciate release notes as you update your extension.

+### 1.0.2

+Fix the viewer & editor table:
+- [FIX] Remain session when move tab
+- [FIX] Adjust VSCode version to at least v1.91.0

 ### 1.0.1

 Fix and add new features to the viewer & editor table: